thexande/pokedex/README.md

 ## Notes

 * You can use a raw database driver, a query builder, or an ORM for your database connection.
 A query builder, such as Knex, is recommended.
-* Use feature-branch workflows.
-You should end up with one commit for each feature.
 * Deploy your work

 ## Mockups